simplertasks/aicommandscript/README.md

 A lightweight, natural-language framework for creating structured, shareable AI applications.

+## The Vision

+AICommandScript addresses **The Goldilocks Problem** in AI development:

+- **Too little structure** → Inconsistent, unreliable, hard to maintain
+- **Too much structure** → Intimidating, requires technical knowledge, loses accessibility
+- **AICS** → Just right

+This could be the key to finally bridging the gap between "citizen developers" and professional developers using the same toolchain.

 ## What is AICommandScript?

 AICommandScript (AICS) is a framework that allows you to create AI applications using natural language instructions instead of traditional programming code.
 It's designed to be accessible to non-programmers while providing powerful AI app creation capabilities.

+At its core is **Command Script** — a lightweight, natural-language framework that gives users precise control over AI.
+Unlike freeform prompting, Command Script introduces explicit structure, reusable templates, dataset integration, and flow control — transforming raw instructions into reliable, repeatable applications.
+It preserves the simplicity of natural language while adding the discipline of programming, so creators can design AI interactions that are not just powerful, but also predictable and shareable.

 ## How It Works